Italy Gambling Regulation

 Abruzzo Decree and Online Gambling

-According to the current legislation, Ministerial Decree of 12 March 2004, gaming machines are divided into three types and the first one is “Comma 7c” skill-without-payment machines where the prizes are not cash but small items worth up to €20.
-VLTs (video lottery terminals) are known as “Comma 7a” machines and offering prizes up to €5,000 (networked jackpots of up to €100,000), they can be installed only in betting shops, bingo halls and gaming houses.
-ADM Decree dated 29 May 2013 introduced new technical rules for the production and offering of AWP (Amusement with Prizes) machines.
-They pay out up to €100 and have a minimum payback rate of 74%.
+Under the current legislation set by Ministerial Decree of 12 March 2004, gaming machines are divided into three types.
+The first category includes “Comma 7c” skill-without-payment machines, which award non-cash prizes worth up to €20.
+VLTs (video lottery terminals), known as “Comma 7a” machines, offer prizes of up to €5,000, with networked jackpots that can reach €100,000.
+They may be installed only in betting shops, bingo halls, and gaming houses.
+ADM Decree dated 29 May 2013 introduced new technical rules for the production and operation of AWP (Amusement with Prizes) machines.
+These machines can pay out up to €100 and must maintain a minimum payback rate of 74%.

 View more...